Sask Polytechnic Building Named After Past Premier - DiscoverMooseJaw.com

 The main building will now be called W. Ross Thatcher Building, to honour his years of service from 1964 to 1971.

-The other two are located in Regina and will be named after former Premiers Allan Blackney and Roy Ramonow.
+The other two are located in Regina and will be named after former Premiers Allan Blakeney and Roy Romanow.